lmeilibr/Fars/README.md

 # Fars

-The goal of Fars is to summarize the data from Fars accidents for multiple years and plot the locations of the accidents by State
+The goal of Fars is to summarize the data from Fars accidents for multiple years and plot the locations of the accidents by State.

 ## Installation